zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/workshops.md

 description: Workshops are interactive events designed to provide GitLab prospects and customers with hands-on experience in a live GitLab environment.
 Led by GitLab Solution Architects, these half-day pre-sales enablement sessions cover essential use cases and serve as an efficient alternative to extensive proofs of value (POVs).
 ---

-Workshops are interactive events designed to provide GitLab prospects and customers with hands-on experience in a live GitLab environment.
-Led by GitLab Solution Architects, these half-day pre-sales enablement sessions cover essential use cases and serve as an efficient alternative to extensive proofs of value (POVs).

 Common workshop topics include:

 - DevOps Automation